6/24/20 By DAN ULLOA

 A Department of Justice (DOJ) official testified before Congress that Attorney General Bill Barr wasted department resources targeting cannabis companies for anti-trust infringement because he did not like them.

-Bill Barr has been pursuing political goals furthering the trump administration using the DJ, including fighting cannabis reform.
+Bill Barr has been pursuing political goals furthering the Trump administration using the DOJ and fighting cannabis reform.
 The House Judiciary Committee held a very contentious hearing Wednesday afternoon on the issue of Barr using the DOJ for political ends.

 John W. Elias, a DOJ official in the anti-trust division testified on the issue of Bill Barr using the DOJ to target cannabis companies.
 Elias said a small amount of anti-trust cases are reviewed by the DOJ.
 Of the cases that are reviewed, cannabis companies take up almost a third.